littlepeace2005/peace-json/README.md

 ```

 #### Reading from and Writing to Files
-This example demonstrates how to read JSON from a file, modify its content, and then write it to stdout.
+This example demonstrates how to read JSON from a file, modify its content, and then write it to another file.
 ##### template.json
 ```json
 {